Lebanese Kibbeh With Lemon Tahini Recipe

 The Arabic word kubbah means ball, and these crispy morsels of ground meat with bulgur and onion are a classic in Levantine cuisine.
 The paste is stuffed and then usually shaped into mini torpedoes (a role commonly given to a prospective bride in Lebanon and Syria).
-It is then fried or grilled and served with salad and a tahini or yogurt dip.
-Known around the Middle East variously as kobeiba, cubbeh, bulgar koftesi, or kubba, they can be made bigger or smaller depending on whether you want to serve them as a nibble, an appetizer, or as a main course.
-I like to eat the kibbeh with crunchy leaves, flatbreads, and a Greek-style salad.
+They are then fried or grilled and served with salad and a tahini or yogurt dip.
+Known around the Middle East variously as kobeiba, cubbeh, bulgar koftesi or kubba, they can be made bigger or smaller depending on whether you want to serve them as a nibble, an appetizer or as a main course.
+I like to eat the kibbeh with crunchy leaves, flatbreads and a Greek-style salad.
 And I prefer them made with beef but they are most commonly made with lamb or even goat; it’s best to use non-lean, good-quality meat.
 You can prepare the kibbeh earlier in the day and keep in the fridge.

 - Rinse the bulgur wheat three times, then transfer to a bowl and pour over 1/2 cup boiling water.
 Cover and leave while you prepare the stuffing.

 - For the stuffing, heat the oil in a pan and cook the onion gently for 8 minutes or until soft.

 - Add the pine nuts and stir over medium-high heat for a minute or so before adding the garlic, spices, golden raisins and lamb and stir-frying until the lamb has browned.